Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When adding names to my address book, I will add the first name of the person under appropriate letter.
 Then I will add an entry under their last name.
 If I forget a first or last name, I can look it up under both names.
 I never forget or misspell a name this way

 Because my purse size address book is small, I use different colored ink for entries.
 Black for family, red for doctors or anything medical, green for friends.
-That makes it easier to locate a name without having to look at all of them under one letter.

 While sending out your Christmas Cards, now is a good time to update your address book.
 Make a list of ones you sent to and keep it with the extra cards you have left over.